 Children learn responsibility, satisfaction of a job well done, rewards and consequences, all from sharing chores around the house.

 Doing chores does not have to be the bane of anyone’s existence when the child realizes the importance and the valuable role they play.

 Doing chores can start as young as three years old because everyone needs to feel needed and to know that they are making a contribution.
 Sound mean?
 On the contrary, if we assign age appropriate chores in order to best teach our children.

-Before we start with expectations for your child, there are some expectations for parents to reflect on:
+Before we start with expectations for your child (and their own chore charts), there are some expectations for parents to reflect on:

 1. Be specific with instructions and demonstrate.